carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 For practicality, the prompt will be written only as `$` instead of `(ncbi-genome-download) $`.

 Now, you are able to run the package `ncbi-genome-download`.
-Exploring the range of options available in the package is highly reccomended in order to choose well and get what you really need.
-To access the complete list of parameters to incorporate in your downloads, simply type the following commmand:
+Exploring the range of options available in the package is highly recommended in order to choose well and get what you really need.
+To access the complete list of parameters to incorporate in your downloads, simply type the following command:

 ~~~
 $ ncbi-genome-download --help